jschwefel/esp-idf-ds3231/docs/sphinx_source/index.rst

 The component is 100% feature complete.
 All time keeping, alarm and control function are part of the comoment, including alarm interrupt functionality.

+This my first fully documented and shared open source project.
+I welcome comments, suggestions and corrections.

+The areas I could use help in are the documentation generation and configurion on readthedics.io.

 Usage
 =====